milliewan/milliewan/README.md

 - 👋 Hi, I’m @milliewan
-- 🌱 I’m currently learning Python and SQL through CodeFirstGirls
+- 💼 I'm currently working in the Analytics and Data space as an Engineer
-- 💼 I’m hoping to start a role as an Associate Data Engineer
+- 🌱 I’m started my tech journey in 2021 with CodeFirstGirls

 <!---
 milliewan/milliewan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.